Automorphism and outer automorphism groups of Right-angled Artin groups are not relatively hyperbolic: Preliminaries

 In particular, this implies that parabolic subgroups are almost malnormal.

 The second one is a statement which slightly generalizes Lemma 5 in \cite{simplecriterion}.

 \begin{lem} Suppose $H$ is a subgroup of $G$ isomorphic to a RAAG $A_\Gamma$ whose defining graph $\Gamma$ is connected.
-Then $H$ is contained in a parabolic subgroup $H_i\in\mathcal{H}$. \end{lem} \begin{proof} This is a direct consequence of Theorem 4.16 and Theorem 4.19 in \cite{Osin06}, stating that a free abelian subgroup of rank 2 has to be contained in $H_i\in\mathcal{H}$.
-Since the subgroup generated by the end points of each edge of $\Gamma$ is a free abelian subgroup of rank 2, we can deduce that $H$ is contained in a parabolic subgroup. \end{proof}
+Then $H$ is contained in a conjugate of a parabolic subgroup $H_i\in\mathcal{H}$. \end{lem} \begin{proof} This is a direct consequence of Theorem 4.16 and Theorem 4.19 in \cite{Osin06}, stating that a free abelian subgroup of rank 2 has to be contained in a conjugate of $H_i\in\mathcal{H}$.
+Since the subgroup generated by the end points of each edge of $\Gamma$ is a free abelian subgroup of rank 2, we can deduce that $H$ is contained in a conjugate of a parabolic subgroup. \end{proof}

 From these necessary conditions of parabolic subgroups, a simple criterion for detecting non-relative hyperbolicity is developed as in \cite{simplecriterion}.
 Let $G$ be a group and $S$ be a (possibly infinite) generating set consisting only of infinite order elements.
-The \textit{commutativity graph} $K(G,S)$ of $G$ with respect to $S$ is the simplicial graph with vertex set $S$ and in which two distinct vertices $s$ and $s'$ are connected by an edge if there exist integers $n_s$ and $n_{s'}$ such that $\langle s^{n_s},(s')^{n_{s'}}\rangle$ is abelian.
+The \emph{commutativity graph} $K(G,S)$ of $G$ with respect to $S$ is the simplicial graph with vertex set $S$ and in which two distinct vertices $s$ and $s'$ are connected by an edge if there exist integers $n_s$ and $n_{s'}$ such that $\langle s^{n_s},(s')^{n_{s'}}\rangle$ is abelian.
 The main theorem of \cite{simplecriterion} is then the following:

 \begin{thm}\cite{simplecriterion} Let $G$ be a finitely generated group and $S$ be a (possibly infinite) generating set of $G$ which consists of infinite order elements and contains at least $2$ elements.
 Suppose that $K(G,S)$ is connected and that there are at least $2$ vertices $s$ and $s'$ in $K(G,S)$ such that $\langle s^{n_s},(s')^{n_{s'}}\rangle$ is a rank two free abelian group for some integers $n_s$ and $n_{s'}$.
 Then, $G$ is not relatively hyperbolic. \end{thm}